ajyounguk/bme280-temperature-logger/README.md

 You can run two Raspberry Pis, capturing temperature data from two different rooms (e.g., Sammy's room and Lounge) while also collecting MetOffice data for your area (outside).
 You can create charts using the free tier of MongoDB Charts (see more in the notes below).

 ![mongoChart](/screenshots/mongoChart.png?raw=true)

-> *Note* - as at 10/24 this repo is probably not going to be maintained going forward as I'm focusing on the [python version of this application here](https://github.com/ajyounguk/bme280-temperature-logger)

 #### Repository Contents